 In the grand scheme, these thoughts come from a society desperate to keep its own illusory control over millions of people, but in the immediate and personal, these thoughts usually come from folks who were supposed to love us, protect us and cherish us but hurt us, either wittingly or unknowingly.

 So we carry these secret pains with us in our most tender spaces like precious family heirlooms.
 For some of us, our only memories we have of the first people we love are bound up with these hateful messages.
 For some of us, the off-color remark was a lesson we never forgot while our brains were still trying to figure out the way the world works.
 And for some of us, the brutality of what we experienced and how we learned to hate ourselves means that our survival is a miracle in and of itself.
 But it is not enough to survive, day after day while your cruelty towards yourself eats you up inside and make you terrified of who you are.
-Because ultimately, like any abuser, your thoughts would have you believe the inverse of “I think, therefore, I am.” they would have you believe that you are nothing without them.
+Because ultimately, like any abuser, your thoughts would have you believe “I think, therefore, I am.” they would have you believe that you are nothing without them.
 And, because they are your thoughts, they take it a step further- you are your thoughts.
-But like my problematic fave Erykah Badu says- “you don’t have to believe everything you think.”
+But like problematic aunty Erykah Badu says- “you don’t have to believe everything you think.”

 There is a war going on for your heart and your dreams, your soul and your imagination.
 Oppression, internalized and externalized, wants to own it all.
 Wants you to believe that you deserve nothing good, that you don’t matter, and that you are not important.
 That couldn’t be farther from the truth, beloved.

-The truth is that we- the earth, the people, the universe, needs you to be so filled with the light and vastness of your own dreams that anybody you touch must also imagine.
+The truth is that we- the earth, the people, the universe, need you to be so filled with the light and vastness of your own dreams that anybody you touch must also imagine.
 The truth is that, as hard as it is to fathom in the moments of despair and hopelessness, you are far greater than what any fortune-teller could predict.
 The truth is that even if all you did was wake up and let the sun greet you, you deserve more kindness today than you allowed yourself yesterday.

 And the thing about the truth is- you don’t have to believe it for it to be real.
 Just like you don’t have to believe in gravity or electricity, the truth still exists.
 So do you, raw and radiant, magnificent beyond belief, lovable beyond comprehension, and divine beyond compare.